VarsaGupta/Bms-hostel-website/README.md

+# BMS INN, an emotion realized as a web project.
 ## Description

 I had created this hostel website **"BMS INN"** as my college web dev project in my 3rd semester solely on my own.
 It took me a month to complete this project.
 Being a hostelite, this project is more like an emotion to me.
 This website is built in **HTML**, **CSS** and **JavaScript**.